Naija SUD Guidelines

 relation, as in the examples below.

-This term is also used as an auxiliary verb which marks the imperfective aspect.
+This word is also used as an auxiliary verb which marks the imperfective aspect.
 In these cases, dey is annotated as an auxiliary and is connected to the following verb with a comp:aux

 relation.